Zubairzair/Quran-Surahs-Audio-Player-App/README.md

 # Quran Audio Player

 ## Description
 A Flutter app that plays 14 short Surahs from the Holy Quran.
 Each Surah is a locally stored audio file, playable with a single tap.
+Useful for testing audio playback in Flutter.

 ## Features
 - Offline audio playback